Hi guys, today we are going to be taking a look at Tinting in Photoshop.

 If you move both S and B sliders down to the bottom you will now notice that the image will change to Black and White.

-So if you don’t know in simple terms Saturation drains the colour out of your image.
+So if you don’t know in simple terms Saturation drains the color out of your image.

 B standing for Black increases the darkness of the brightness and as just said if you move the slider the whole way down to Black you will end up with Black and White.